 In addition to the performance of the individual Putnam funds, the Trustees considered, as they had in prior years, the performance of The Putnam Fund complex versus competitor fund complexes, as reported in the Barron's/Lipper Fund Families survey (the "Survey").
 The Trustees noted that the Survey ranks mutual fund companies based on their performance across a variety of asset types, and that The Putnam Fund complex had performed exceptionally well in 2022.
 In this regard, the Trustees considered that the funds had ranked 9th out of 49 fund companies, 3rd out of 49 fund companies and 2nd out of 47 fund companies for the one-year, five-year and ten-year periods, respectively.
 The Trustees also noted that The Putnam Fund complex had been the only fund family to rank in the top ten in all three time periods.
-They also noted, however, the disappointing investment performance of some Putnam funds for periods ended December 31, 2022 and considered information provided by Putnam Management regarding the factors contributing to the underperformance and, where relevant, actions being taken to improve the performance of these particular funds.
+They also noted, however, the disappointing investment performance of some Putnam funds for periods ended December 31, 2022 and considered information provided by

+Putnam Management regarding the factors contributing to the underperformance and, where relevant, actions being taken to improve the performance of these particular funds.
 The Trustees indicated their intention to continue to monitor the performance of those funds.

 For purposes of the Trustees' evaluation of the Putnam funds' investment performance, the Trustees generally focus on a competitive industry ranking of each fund's total net return over a one-year, three-year and five-year period.
 For a number of Putnam funds with relatively unique investment mandates for which Putnam Management informed the Trustees that meaningful competitive performance rankings are not considered to be available, the Trustees evaluated performance based on their total gross and net returns and comparisons of those returns to the returns of selected investment benchmarks.
-In the case of your fund, the Trustees considered that its class A share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper International Small/Mid-Cap Growth Funds) for the one-year, three-year and five-year periods ended December 31, 2022 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):
+In the case of your fund, the Trustees considered information about your fund's total return and its performance relative to its benchmark over the one-year, three-year and five-year periods ended December 31, 2022, Your fund's class A shares' return, net of fees and expenses, was negative and trailed the return of its benchmark over the one-year period ended December 31, 2022, and was negative but exceeded the return of its benchmark over the three-year and five-year periods ended December 31, 2022.

-Over the one-year, three-year and five-year periods ended December 31, 2022, there were 219, 212 and 188 funds, respectively, in your fund's Lipper peer group.
 (When considering performance information, shareholders should be mindful that past performance is not a guarantee of future results.)